Chile national football team: Team image

-The team kit consists of a red jersey, blue shorts, and white socks.
-The away jersey features a white jersey, white shorts, and blue socks.
+The team's home kit consists of a red jersey, blue shorts, and either red or white socks.
+The away jersey, meanwhile, features a white jersey, white shorts, and blue socks.
 The color scheme of red, white, and blue that was featured in the 1947 South American Championship, the precursor of the Copa América, has remained in place since.
 In 2016, red shorts were introduced as an option for the first time.

 In August 2010, Puma acquired the contract to be the official kit supplier for the Chilean team from 2011 to 2015, paying US$ 3 million per year, also providing referees' kits and balls for domestic club competitions.
 The previous kit supplier, from 2004 to 2010 including the 2010 World Cup, was Brooks Sports.

 Puma company ended its link after the 2015 Copa América with the tender for the new brand that will outfit the team since August 2015.
 This procedure was won by the American company Nike.
 The contract with Nike was supposed to last until the 2022 FIFA World Cup, but ended prematurely when the Chilean Football Federation sued Nike for missing payments in 2021.
 This dispute lead to Chile blocking the Nike patch with a flag during the 2021 Copa América.
 On 1 September 2021, Adidas were announced as the national team kit supplier until 2026.

+Kit sponsorship

 Home stadium

 The Chile national team plays their qualifying matches at the Estadio Nacional Julio Martínez Prádanos located in Santiago, Chile and can be found at the commune of Ñuñoa.
 The construction of the stadium began in February 1937, and opened on 3 December 1938.
 The current official registered capacity is of 49,000 spectators, but has surpassed the 75,000 mark on many occasions when the match is of high demand.
 An example would be the 1962 FIFA World Cup semi-final match Chile vs. Brazil, where over 76,000 spectators viewed the game.
-The maximum attendance ever was 85,262 on 26 December 1962, for a game between Universidad Católica and Universidad de Chile.
+The highest attendance ever was 85,262 on 26 December 1962, for a game between Universidad Católica and Universidad de Chile.

 It has hosted four Copa América finals, the final of the 1962 FIFA World Cup and the final to the 1987 FIFA World Youth Championship.

 Rivalries

-Chile has no special rivalry, however, two matches are considered important: those against Argentina, and Peru.
+The Chile national team has no special rivalry in South America or at Latin American level; however, two matches are considered important, although neither is a special rivalry: those are against Argentina and Peru.

-Argentina

-With 90 games played, is the most played fixture in the history of the Chile national team and the third most played for Argentina after their encounters with Uruguay and Brazil.
-The teams' first meeting was in Buenos Aires on 27 May 1910, and matches always draw large crowds in Chile.
-Only 1 of the 6 victories on the 90 games played, was in an official competition, which occurred in 2010 World Cup qualification, until the 2015 and 2016 Copa America finals which were won by penalty shoot-outs.